BNohut/restaurant-order-project/README.md

 ## License

-The Restaurant Order Management System is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Restaurant Order Management System is open-sourced software licensed under the ME.